 Transform your leftover prime rib into a sandwich and two other delicious dishes.
 You can see this video to know more:

-Burgers are traditionally made from ground beef, but you can always change it up and juice prime rib for a juicier dish.
+Burgers are a traditional dish made from ground beef, but you can always use prime rib for a juicier dish.
 Topped with caramelized onions and loads of seasonings, this prime rib burger will have your mouth watering just by smelling its scent.

 Another great thing about this burger is how easy it is.
 Once your prime rib is prepared, just grab some buns and stack up the ingredients.
 It should take you less than thirty minutes to put together a couple of flavorful and filling burgers.